 Your unique budget will guide you as we step into the central focus of this article.

 In the following section, we’ll review four video platforms.
 These include Wistia, Brightcove, and Dacast.
 Which are the best for video marketing?
 The answer will likely depend on your specific needs.
 Let’s dive into the details of each platform now.

 Originally founded in 2006, Wistia is a B2B-focused video hosting company.
 This platform has a focus on video marketing.
 For example, one of Wistia’s headline analytics features is “heatmaps.”
-These allow video creators to assess which parts of their videos are most popular.
+These allow video creators to assess which parts of their videos are the most popular.

 - Monetization: not included.